Ally: One of the Best Banks to Make Money on Your Money

 One day I forgot to move money to cover a check I wrote, and Ally moved it for me – without any fee!
 Ally sent me free checks to use, along with a debit card.

 The Ally app has a help/FAQ section, and you can also use secure messaging to ask questions.
 I use my data on my phone (not Wi-Fi) when I bank online.
-The Ally app allows you to explore pages to learn more about all of the different financial services Ally offers.
+You can also explore pages to learn more about all of the different financial services Ally offers.

 Final Thoughts About Ally